SkylineCommunications/dataminer-docs/user-guide/part_1/GettingStarted/DataMiner_Cube_tips_tricks.md

 - To quickly add more parameters to a trend graph, drag an element from the Surveyor and drop it onto the graph.
 Configure which parameters to add in the pane at the bottom.
 See [Accessing trend information from the Trending module](xref:Accessing_trend_information_from_the_Trending_module).

 - Want to display a custom Y-axis range in a trend graph, instead of the range automatically determined by Cube?
 Right-click the graph and select *Y-axis settings*.
 This can for instance be useful to get a different perspective on the graph.
-See [Using the right-click menu](xref:Using_the_right-click_menu#using-the-right-click-menu).
+See [Using the trending right-click menu](xref:Using_the_right-click_menu).

 - Have you made a complicated trend graph with multiple parameters, and would you like to easily retrieve it again later?
 Save it as a trend group.
 See [Working with trend groups](xref:Working_with_trend_groups).